dubo-dubon-duponey/docker-homebridge/README.md

 This is based on [homebridge](https://github.com/nfarina/homebridge).

-Additionally contains connectors for Dyson air purifiers and alsa volume control.
+Additionally contains connectors for Dyson air purifiers, Roku, Weather, and Alsa volume control.

 ## Image features